Back

 • Register the user interface (screen for user) used (called) for each feature.

 • Think of UI as a screen called from a specific action.
-Therefore, the linked action specifies the action that calls the UI screen
+Therefore, the action linked specifies the action that calls that UI screen.

-• UI screen creation corresponds to the view unit of the MVC method.
+• UI screen creation is equivalent to the view of the MVC style.
+Views are now registered to specify their relationship to features/actions.

 process11

-12. Organize the necessary conditions for each feature action and each target:
+12. Organize the necessary conditions for each functional group action and each target (model):

-This is the process of sorting out the conditions for whether or not to execute each feature action and the conditions for processing the target.
+This is the process of sorting out the conditions for whether or not to execute actions in each feature group, and the conditions for processing for the target(model).
+Clarifying the requirements for performing each action and processing each target(model) will make the process of creating your application smoother.

 Set group conditions: Set action conditions from group details

-• Set condition for executing actions within the group if necessary
+• Set any necessary conditions for executing actions within the group (equivalent to the controller).

-• Set the necessary conditions for feature actions within the group
+• Set the necessary conditions for actions within the group

-• Post-processing conditions (Incidental conditions after action execution)
+• Post-processing conditions (conditions for incidental processing after action execution)

 • Link by assigning the corresponding action to the condition